Colorado Highways: Routes 80 to 99

 Guide:

-SH 96 has humble beginnings in Westcliffe, then heads through Silver Cliff, then picks up the North Hardscrabble Creek to Wetmore, then continues east into metro Pueblo.
+West of Pueblo SH 96 features a swing around the south side of Pueblo Reservoir, then comes into the west side of Pueblo.
 It follows Thatcher Ave. east into town, then heads northeast on Lincoln Ave.
 It uses a high viaduct over the Arkansas River and some rail lines, then curves east on 4th St. into downtown.
 SH 96 does not have a direct interchange with I-25, intead you have to use 1st or 6th Streets to the north or south.
 SH 96 continues east through Pueblo on 4th St., hits the US 50/SH 47 interchange on the east side of town.
 The interchange is a diamond tilted diagonally along US 50, so if come east on SH 96 through the interchange you end up northbound on SH 47.
-Continuing on SH 96 requires taking a ramp.
+Continuing on SH 96 requires taking a ramp to go east along US 50.

 Photo Gallery:

 • Wet Mountain Valley.
 This picture faces west on SH 96 a couple miles east of Silver Cliff, looking out across the Wet Mountain Valley and the towns of Westcliffe and Silver Cliff.
-At the horizon are the Sangre de Cristo Mountains with Spread Eagle Peak in the middle.
-Photo by David Herrera.
-(November 2006)
+At the horizon are the Sangre de Cristo Mountains with Spread Eagle Peak.
+(May 2013)

 • Old-Style SH 96 Marker.
 A 1960's-style SH 96 marker which is in surprisingly good shape.
 Southbound Santa Fe Avenue approaching 4th Street in Pueblo.
 The marker might be left over from when Santa Fe was part of BR US 50 north of 4th, but I don't know for sure whether Santa Fe ever was part of BR 50 north of 4th.
 Or the marker might have been put in since traffic on SB I-25 wanting to get to SH 96 is told to get off at 6th and then has to head south on Santa Fe two blocks.
 Photo courtesy Steve Riner.